DataDog/documentation/content/en/synthetics/private_locations/_index.md

 | ---- | ---------------------------------- | -------------------------------------------------------------- |
 | 443  | `intake.synthetics.datadoghq.eu`   | Used by the private location to pull test configurations and push test results to Datadog using an in-house protocol based on [AWS Signature Version 4 protocol][1]. |

 **Note**: These domains are pointing to a set of static IP addresses.
-These addresses can be found at https://ip-ranges.datadoghq.eu, specifically at https://ip-ranges.datadoghq.eu/api.json for `api.datadoghq.eu` and at https://ip-ranges.datadoghq.eu/synthetics-private-locations.json for `intake-v2.synthetics.datadoghq.eu`.
+These addresses can be found at https://ip-ranges.datadoghq.eu.

 [1]: https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html